-Raised a proud resident of New Orleans, Louisiana, Administrator Jackson is a summa cum laude graduate of Tulane University and earned a master’s degree in chemical engineering from Princeton University.
+Raised a proud resident of New Orleans, Louisiana, former EPA Administrator Lisa Jackson is a summa cum laude graduate of Tulane University and earned a master’s degree in chemical engineering from Princeton University.
 In 2012, she received an honorary doctorate degree from Tulane University.
 She has also received an honorary law degree from Pace Law School.

 She started with the EPA as a staff-level scientist in 1987 and spent the majority of her career working in EPA’s Region 2 office in New York.
 In 2002, Jackson joined the New Jersey Department of Environmental Protection and was appointed Commissioner of the agency in 2006.